nealcaren/fightordie/_build/html/_sources/Volumes/40/01/toward_a_new_racial _philosophy.md

 # Toward a New Racial Philosophy (1933)

-A college graduate came to me yesterday and asked: “What has the N.A.A.C.P. published concerning the present problems of the Negro, and especially of young Negroes just out of college ?”
+A college graduate came to me yesterday and asked: “What has the N.A.A.C.P. published concerning the present problems of the Negro, and especially of young Negroes just out of college?”

 I started to answer with stereotyped remarks; and then I said suddenly, “Nothing.”